erbanku/claude-fix/README.md

 # anthropic-claude-demo-fix
- Fix: There was a permanent problem cloning the repo.
+ To Fix: There was a permanent problem cloning the repo.